-The HCRC's voluntary mediation program completed its fifteenth full year on June 30, 2014.
-The program enjoyed a productive year, despite operating without a permanent Mediation Coordinator to oversee the program.
-During FY 2014, the HCRC was able to temporarily fill the position on a limited basis through an 89 day appointment.
-The position has been re-described and the HCRC will seek to fill the newly re-described Civil Rights Program Specialist position on a permanent basis.
-Looking forward, this should allow and foster growth of the mediation program.
+The HCRC's voluntary mediation program completed its sixteenth full year on June 30, 2015.
+The program enjoyed a productive year, despite operating without a permanent Mediation Coordinator.
+In FY 2015, the HCRC was able to update and redescribe the position, and engage in recruitment and selection to fill this critical position.
+The new Program Specialist - Mediation Coordinator started work at the beginning of FY 2016.
+No longer dependent on part-time mediation program administration by enforcement staff covering in the absence of a mediation coordinator, the HCRC looks forward to revitalization and growth of the mediation program.

 Complainants, respondents and the HCRC, with the strong support of the Commissioners, want prompt and fair resolutions to discrimination complaints.

 To help accomplish this goal, the HCRC developed its voluntary mediation program, a process in which neutral third persons (often a team of two comediators with at least one attorney-mediator) help the parties discuss, clarify and settle complaints.